 They ended up sitting around at the corner table under the collage of 11×14 black and white photographs taken in random, but the pictures were more ornamental than art.
 The corrosive sea salt carried from the ocean nearby, turned the wooden panels on the walls bleak yet somehow complimented the rustic ambiance the place was going for.
 And from time to time, a cool heavy wind wafted outside, chasing away the sultry remainders of the afternoon sun.
 There was an idle sort of atmosphere in the motorways, making its way through the open windows of the establishment.
 On the background was the occasional thin clanking sound of coins dropping from the insides of a pay telephone and there were thick drizzles throbbing against the rubber canopy roof spread out over the restaurant door, suggesting that the hard rain will arrive anytime soon.

-As they waited, they can’t help but to pay an occasional glance to the direction of the runny window pane.
+As they waited, they can’t help but pay an occasional glance at the direction of the runny window pane.

 The pluvial night sky was a usual sight, especially during this season.
 No reported storm was coming in though.
 None of them spoke after the ceremonial chatter and catching up, the four of them fell silent, lost in their own thoughts but it was not the kind that was thick and indifferent.
 It was a natural thing for longtime friends, especially since they have discoursed about everything going on with their lives to the point that there was nothing to talk about anymore at the moment.
 It was not a pact or something they have imposed as a rule between them.
 It’s just that they can’t seem to keep any secrets from each other.